usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 In a parameter, a value represents a value assignment to the parameter, overriding any value given at the point of insertion.
 When parameters are provided in OSCAL profiles, their values will override any values assigned "lower down the stack".

 The *contents*, not the value of any attribute, will be taken by the processor to be a formatting code.
 The format should follow the spec for XSLT xsl:number/@format.
 For example, if the value is "A." then numbering will appear in the sequence A., B., C., etc (as punctuated).
 Recognized formats include upper and lower case alphabetic numbering, arabic numbering, and upper- and lower-case roman numbering as described for XSLT.

+The best way to understand the workings of this element is to see operational examples.

 ### &lt;inherit> Inherited value constraint